Site Map

 Daily Rent

 What is apartment or flat?
-What is the difference?
+What is the difference and how is the class defined?

 An apartment, or flat (in Russian language - kvartira), is a self-contained housing unit that occupies only part of a building.
 Such a building may be called an apartment building, especially if it consists of many apartments for rent.
 Apartments may be owned by an owner/occupier or rented by tenants.
 The term apartment is favored in North America, whereas the term flat is commonly, but not exclusively, used in the United Kingdom, Hong Kong, Ireland and most Commonwealth countries.
 In Malaysian English, flat often denotes a housing block of lesser quality meant for lower-income groups, while apartment is more generic and may also include luxury condominiums.